 We found 6 neurologists near Waterloo, IA.

-Dr. Sangeeta Goel is a specialist in vascular neurology.
-Dr. Goel obtained her medical school training at Medical College Baroda and performed her residency at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
-Her patients gave her an average rating of 1.5 out of 5 stars.
-She is in-network for Medicare insurance.
+Dr. Sangeeta Goel is a medical specialist in vascular neurology.
+After completing medical school at Medical College Baroda, she performed her residency at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
+Patient ratings for Dr. Goel average 1.5 stars out of 5.
+Dr. Goel takes Medicare insurance.

-Dr. Brian O'Shaughnessy practices neurology (brain & spinal cord disease) in Waterloo, IA.
+Dr. Brian O'Shaughnessy is a neurology (brain & spinal cord disease) specialist.
+He studied medicine at the University of Illinois College of Medicine at Chicago.
 His average rating from his patients is 3.0 stars out of 5.
 Dr. O'Shaughnessy takes Medicare insurance.
-He attended medical school at the University of Illinois College of Medicine at Chicago.

 Conditions / Treatments

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with: